COLORADO AND EASTERN UTAH 12 DAYS

 Explore Denver.

 Denver blends city life with outdoor fun.
-It's famous for art, culture, food, music, and sports, and is the gateway
+It's famous for culture, food, music, and sports, and is the gateway

 to nearby Rocky Mountain ski resorts.

-Visit Denver's 16th street mall, a one-mile pedestrian walkway in downtown.
+Visit Denver's 16th Street Mall, a one-mile pedestrian walkway in downtown.
 Enjoy outdoor cafes, nightlife, and shops!

 Other great attractions (especially with kids):

-Get the Denver Citypass and Save up to 38% on combined admission prices.
+Get the Denver Citypass and save up to 38% on combined admission prices.

-Contingent upon the season, catch a Rockies baseball game at Coors Field or a Bronco’s NFL game at Mile High Stadium.
+Contingent upon the season, catch a Rockies baseball game at Coors Field or a Broncos NFL game at Mile High Stadium.

 Check out the great microbreweries in town. <Learn More> <map & routes>

-Transportation and hotel stay tips while in Denver:
+Transportation and Hotel stay tips while in Denver:

 Getting from/to downtown Denver and the airport if you do not have a rental car: